 4] Disable network security and firewall software

-As you are running a computer network, there is a high chance that you are using dedicated software to manage all of them when it comes to security and all.
-If so, you can try disabling that software temporarily and check if it solves the issue or not.
+As you are running a computer network, there is a high chance that you are using dedicated software to manage all of them when it comes to security.
+If so, you can try temporarily disabling that software and check if it solves the issue.

 5] Run chkdsk on the specific computer

-Even if your organization has multiple computers, you might get this problem on a single machine.
+You might get this problem on a single machine even if your organization has multiple computers.
 Whether you are getting it on one or two computers, you can try using the chkdsk command or utility to fix possible conflicts.

 Hope something helped.

-Read: How IT administrators can troubleshoot Windows 10 upgrade errors.
+Read: How IT administrators can troubleshoot Windows Upgrade errors.